Library Diversity Committee

 Current Library Diversity Committee Members

-- Adriene Lim, Dean of Libraries (leader and ex officio)
+- Adriene Lim, Dean of Libraries (ex officio)

 - Damon Campbell, Acquisitions Librarian